 Causes of Chondromalacia

-Chondromalacia is interesting in that it often strikes young, otherwise healthy, athletic individuals.
-Women are more commonly affected with chondromalacia.
+Chondromalacia is interesting in that it often affects young, otherwise healthy, athletic individuals.
+Women are more commonly diagnosed with chondromalacia.
 Exactly why this is the case is unknown, but it is thought to have to do with anatomical differences between men and women, in which women experience increased lateral forces on the patella.